 Prior to the war, Vuckovic was also a resident of Bosanki Samac, where he knew the plaintiffs well.
 His brother-in-law worked in Kemal’s bakery.
 Ironically, Vuckovic’s own wife was a Bosnian Muslim.
 Yet none of this kept him from torturing his former neighbors with utter savagery.

 Vuckovic targeted Kemal and the other plaintiffs solely on the basis of their ethnic identity.
 The sadism to which CJA’s clients were subjected was part of a systematic and widespread campaign of human rights abuse, making Nikola Vuckovic an active participant in the genocidal ethnic cleansing of Bosnia’s Muslims.
-To this day, Kemal Mehinovic and the other plaintiffs relive their physical and mental anguish: the lasting signs of their torture.
+To this day, Kemal Mehinovic and the other plaintiffs relive their physical and mental anguish: a brutal and forced reminder of their torture which is far more painful than the visible scares that some of them bear.
 To them, the judgment against Vuckovic brings a measure of justice and denies their torturer safe haven in their new adopted home, the United States.